Police: Teen kills 2 in Raleigh neighborhood, 3 along trail

 “We have to do something,” she said.

+In a statement Friday, President Joe Biden said he and First Lady Jill Biden are grieving with victims' families, and his administration is working closely with Cooper to help local authorities with their investigation.

+“We are thinking of yet another community shaken and shattered as they mourn the loss of friends and neighbors, including an off-duty police officer,” he said, adding: “Enough.
+We’ve grieved and prayed with too many families who have had to bear the terrible burden of these mass shootings."

-Under North Carolina law, crimes committed by a 15-year-old are usually adjudicated in juvenile court.
-But a juvenile court judge must transfer the case to Superior Court for the youth to be tried as an adult if the 15-year-old is accused of first-degree murder and determines there is probable cause that the suspect committed the crime.
-Authorities have not commented on what charges the suspect could face.
+Under North Carolina law, crimes committed by 15-year-olds are usually adjudicated in juvenile court.
+But a juvenile court judge must transfer a case to Superior Court for a youth to be tried as an adult if a 15-year-old is accused of first-degree murder and the judge determines there is probable cause that the teen committed the crime.
+Authorities have not commented on what charges the teen could face.

 The Raleigh shooting was the latest in a violent week across the country.
 Five people were killed Sunday in a shooting at a home in Inman, South Carolina.
 On Wednesday night two police officers were fatally shot in Connecticut after apparently being drawn into an ambush by an emergency call about possible domestic violence.
 Police officers have been shot this week in Greenville, Mississippi; Decatur, Illinois; Philadelphia, Las Vegas and central Florida.
 Two of those officers, one in Greenville and one Las Vegas, were killed.

-Note: This story has been corrected to fix the spelling of Nicole Connors’ last name.